 Key Research Interests

 My research is concerned primarily with the origin of barriers to gene exchange, especially the evolutionary genetics of reproductive isolation.
 I have used insect acoustic and chemical signals as model systems to investigate the controversial process of reinforcement, particularly in parapatry, and questions such as the inheritance of signal characters and the form of female preferences.
-I am currently working with hybrid zones in grasshoppers of the genus Chorthippus, and collaborating in projects on speciation in winkles (Littorina), and signal and response evolution in the Drosophila virilis group.
-Another area of research concerns the evolution of asexual reproduction using ostracods as models.
+I am currently working on local adaptation and speciation in winkles (Littorina) and host races of the pea aphid (Acrythosiphon).
+I also collaborate in related projects with Drosophila subobscura and D. montana.
+Another area of research concerns the evolution of asexual reproduction.
 I am interested in evolution at range margins and its implications for conservation genetics.
-Current projects use Arabidopsis lyrata and other models.
-I collaborate in studies of population structure and sexual segregation in bats, behaviour of zebrafish, ecology and evolution of mosquitoes and beetle phylogeography.
+I collaborate in studies of the genetic basis of virulence in the parasistic plant Striga.

 Current Research Group

 Dr Ludovic Duvaux